-This international workshop (23-25 May – Halle/Saale, Germany) has been organized by the Max Planck Institute for Social Anthropology and McGill University.
-During this programme, Christophe Gironde presented a paper entitled “Loosing land, loosing ground?
+This international workshop (23-25 May – Halle/Saale, Germany) was organized by the Max Planck Institute for Social Anthropology and McGill University.
+During this programme, Christophe Gironde presented a paper entitled “Losing land, losing ground?
 Dispossession and resilience in Northeaster Cambodia”.

 The analysis of livelihoods transformation shows that in Ratanakiri it is not the land acquisitions per se, but rather the economic system that they induce, which undermined the livelihoods of indigenous populations: a more expensive agriculture in terms of inputs and investment, which is riskier and ultimately does not provide enough cash income to meet the growing economic and social needs.
 This new type of vulnerability is aggravated by competition from large farms as well as by immigrants who have more financial and social capital to acquire land, to access wage employment and to develop non-farming activities.

 Ratanakiri’s peasants, which one might think are doomed to “disappear”, however, have shown surprising resilience.
 However, this resilience reveals an involutionary process characterized by the reduction of the available agricultural area, a mode of exploitation of the remaining lands which threatens the reproduction of fertility (elimination of fallow, repeated crops, especially cassava, without fertilizer consequent amendment), a de-capitalization in progress but not completed, and an increasing reliance on borrowing.